Cardiac Stress Testing

 The purpose of a stress test is to evaluate the status of your cardiovascular system, which comprises both your heart and blood vessels, by showing blood flow to your heart.

 A stress test can determine whether your heart muscle is pumping well.
-It can also identify poor blood flow and located blocked arteries.
+It can also identify poor blood flow and locate blocked arteries.
 It may show whether your heart has been damaged (for example, by a heart attack).
 This information helps your provider choose the best treatment for you.